elevateforhumanity/fix2/ECD-COURSE-SYSTEM-READY.md

 ## 🎉 Success!

-You now have a complete, automated course content system for Elevate Connects Directory:
+You now have a complete, automated course content system for Elevate for Humanity:

 ✅ 7 courses configured and ready
 ✅ 7 AI-ready image prompts